 CAT6 Grade 2 (Level 12) Complete Battery Plus is a nationally standardized achievement test published in 2000 with updated 2005 norms.
 This test includes Teacher Directions 54342, Student Book 54227, along with a separate Answer Sheet for Levels 11, 12 and 13.

 The separate answer sheet requires careful help from the proctor to make certain the student's choices are properly recorded.
 Using the familiar bubble-in student book is an extra cost option.
 If the student bubbles in the student book, the Proctor must record the student responses on the Answer Sheet.
 The Answer Sheet is scored, not the student book.

 The CAT6 meets the homeschool testing requirements of most states where testing is mandated, including North Carolina and Virginia.
 Homeschool teachers may administer this test, unless your state does not allow this.
 You CAN "do it yourself" in NC.

 In NC, the spelling requirement for Grades 2 and higher have a specific Spelling subtests that must be completed.

-If you have no flexibility with your testing time, email us to check available options.
+If you have no flexibility with your testing time, email us to find out available options.